-There are 6 common types of screening options.
-These tests range from those that are performed at a healthcare facility to those that can be conducted at home.
-Keep in mind that even though at-home testing offers more privacy, they can often lead to a false positive or a misinterpretation of the results.
+There are 6 common types of screening options for colorectal cancers.
+These tests range from those that are performed at a healthcare facility, such as a colonoscopy, to those that can be conducted at home.
+Keep in mind that even though at-home testing offers more privacy, it can often lead to a false positive or a misinterpretation of the results.
+While you can’t exclusively use at-home tests for colorectal cancer screening throughout your life, you might be able to use this option first.

 The best method of screening depends on factors such as your age and risk for developing colon and rectal cancer.
-Talking with your doctor can help when it comes to making a decision on a screening test.
+You can read our blog to learn more about colorectal cancer risk factors and who is at risk.
+Talking with your doctor can also help when it comes to making a decision on a screening test.

 The following tests are ones that are conducted by a healthcare facility.
 Your doctor can help you determine which test is the best one for you.

+Colonoscopies continue to be the best approach for detecting colon and rectal cancer.
 This test involves the use of a flexible lighted tube called a colonoscope.
 Inserted into the rectum, the colonoscope features a lens for viewing and a tool for removing tissue.
 Air is inserted into the rectum, helping doctors to better view the colon lining.
 If any abnormal growths are identified, they can be removed for testing during this procedure.
+Your doctor might also sample tissues during this procedure for additional testing.

 Similar to a colonoscopy, this test looks only at part of the colon.
 In most cases, there is no need for sedation during a flexible sigmoidoscopy test.
 Doctors can either remove polyps during the test or order a colonoscopy.
 Although bowel preparation is necessary, it is not as extensive as that required for a colonoscopy.